lailalelouch/all-potatoes-doc/01_introduction/01_python_1_what_is_crumble_mumble?.md

-the baked potato is a basically an electronic recipes book where all users can share their recipes with the world because sharing is caring.
+Crumble mumble is a basically an electronic recipes book where all users can share their recipes with the world because sharing is caring.

 ![sharing](https://media.giphy.com/media/Om8iOmzO9NxAY/giphy.gif)